 To download the simplified example scene, used in this tutorial, click the button below:

 Creating God Rays in 3ds Max

 To create God Rays effect in V-Ray for 3ds Max, follow the steps below.

 Add VRayEnvironmentFog effect from: Rendering menu > Environment > Atmosphere rollout > Add button > VrayEnvironmentFog

-At this point Environment Fog should be visible in the rendered image.
-To achieve a more convincing effect, adjust Fog Color, Fog Distance, and Fog Height parameters accordingly.
+At this point the Environment Fog should be visible in the rendered image.
+To achieve a more convincing effect, adjust the Fog color, Fog distance, and Fog height parameters accordingly.

-Fog Distance and Fog Height parameters operate in Scene Units.
-For easier setup it is recommended to know the size/scale of the scene.
+Fog distance and Fog height parameters operate in Scene Units.
+For an easier setup it is recommended to know the size/scale of the scene.

-5. The fog distance parameter controls the fog density.
-Larger values make it more transparent, whereas smaller values make it more dense.
+5. The Fog distance parameter controls the fog density.
+Larger values make it more transparent, whereas smaller values make it denser.

-When multiple lights are present in the scene but you want only some of them to be responsible for the god rays effect, you can include or exclude light sources by disabling the Use all lights option in the VrayEnvironmentFog nodes rollout and clicking on the Add button.
+When multiple lights are present in the scene but you want only some of them to be responsible for the god rays effect, you can include or exclude light sources by disabling the Use all lights option in the VRayEnvironmentFog nodes rollout and then clicking the Add button.

 For a more realistic effect, set the Fog height to be higher than the position of the camera, and if the scene allows it, to cover any visible part of the scene.